“There are only two ways to live your life.

 Soon I saw at a distance on the sidewalk ahead of me a white plastic bag, and presumed that it was just what I needed.
 But as I approached it, I saw that it was far too large for my purposes.
 So, rather than leaving it cluttering the sidewalk where it might be blown into the water, I decided to put the plastic bag into a nearby waste dumpster.

 I picked up the bag, walked a few a yards to the dumpster, and opened the dumpster lid prepared to discard the bag.
-But I was diverted from doing that by a surprising sight.
-Clearly visible, at the very top of the refuse pile in the dumpster, were about a dozen commercial VHS video tapes, which I began to examine with curiousity.
+But I was diverted by a surprising sight.
+Clearly visible, at the very top of the refuse pile in the dumpster, were about a dozen commercial VHS video tapes, which I began to examine with curiosity.

 As I looked at the video titles, I saw that they all seemed to relate to spiritual subjects that interested me, like yoga.
 Though never before a ‘dumpster diver’, I decided that I’d like to take all those videos home and check them out.